maarcotulio/AnkiAdd/README.md

     yarn run dev
 ```

-Now just acess the client link and enjoy!
+Now just acess the client link, **make sure the Anki is open** and enjoy!

 ## What I Used To Build